Black women in the American music industry: Influence of music videos

 Studies have shown that Black women are diminished in hip-hop and rap music videos.
 When black women are represented, it often is portrayed in a way that reinforces stereotypes regarding gender roles; specifically, women are more likely to be shown in submissive positions to men.
 Black women are often sexualized in hip hop and rap music videos.
 They are often referred to as video "thots", "hoes", or "vixens".
 They can often be seen wearing revealing clothing, like lingerie, short-cut shorts or swimsuit.
 However, in recent years Black women have become more dominant and the gender role can often be switched.
 Many scholars have argued that women are sexualized in these videos to enhance the hyper-masculinity of the featured male rappers.

-When Black women perform in music videos, they are sometimes seen in the Eurocentric form of beauty: lighter skinned and thin but not always.
-In 2004, women at Spelman College protested a bone-marrow drive sponsored by Nelly over the visuals in his latest music video Tip Drill.
-The video featured dozens of women dancing in thong bikinis dancing around a swimming pool and on men.
-The scene that has caused the most uproar is a visual of Nelly swiping a credit card through a woman's buttocks.
-Even 15 years later, the producer of the video, Kareem Johnson, defends the video and the credit card scene specifically stating "If the girls weren't in the video, this wouldn't be a conversation.
-They were willing participants.
-That's the part that was missed.
-The model never requested the scene to be edited.
-If Nelly has to be held accountable, so does the model.
-Responsibility needs to be shared."

-Although black women are usually over sexualized in music videos created by male artist, there are some musicians, such as Missy Elliott, Erykah Badu, Mary J. Blige, and more that try to change that narrative.
-As black female performers began to flood once-male dominated positions, such as producers, directors, and cinematographers, they used their new status in the industry to their advantage and attempted to paint a new portrayal of black women in music videos and interviews.
-Videos, such as Destiny's Child's Independent Women Pt.
-1 and Lauryn Hill's Doo-Wop (That Thing) gave a new perspective on black women, showing them in a more independent, strong, and sophisticated light.
+Although black women are often hypersexualized in music videos created by male artists, black female performers began to flood once-male dominated positions, such as producers, directors, and cinematographers, they used their new status in the industry to their advantage and attempted to paint a new portrayal of black women in music videos and interviews.
+Videos, such as Destiny's Child's "Independent Women Pt.
+1" and Lauryn Hill's "Doo Wop (That Thing)" gave a new perspective on black women, showing them as having independence and agency.
+Doechii has been described as subverting the male gaze in the music video for her 2022 single "Crazy".

-In the 2020’s black women began to stir away from the narrative of women being portrayed as sexual objects for the male gaze in music videos.
-Artists, such as Doechii have refused to acknowledge the male gaze to reinforce body positivity amongst women.
-In her first single Crazy, she showcases herself through nudity and non sexual choreography with her dancers, to show the power of femininity and shift the status quo of women being presented through a sexual manner within music videos.